neileverette/Synthetic-Users-for-the-Design-Process/article.md

 Feedback doesn’t need to replicate a full design share to be useful.
 It just needs to be available, honest, and repeatable.
 Synthetic users provide a controlled environment where you can work through ideas at the speed you’re thinking.

-**faster cycles create sharper clarity**
+**Faster cycles enhances understanding and gains clarity sooner**

 ---

-# what synthetic users actually are
+# What are synthetic users?

-Synthetic users are AI-driven teammates you design with intention.
+Synthetic users are AI-driven teammates you design with intention and purpose.
 They exist for a specific purpose: to give you reliable feedback exactly when you need it.
 They aren’t shortcuts and they aren’t gimmicks.
 They’re tools available right now that can help reduce manual toil and accelerate understanding.

 They’re built as extensions of the personalities you rely on every day: designers, product managers, technical architects, researchers, customers, and executive stakeholders.
 Each brings a unique lens to the work and helps you explore ideas from angles that normally take days or weeks to access.